I

 talk to myself.
 Quite a bit actually.
 When I’m on a walk through my neighborhood, when I’m working at my desk, or when I’m trying to get my lazy ass up in the morning.

 It probably looks crazy from afar, but who cares, it just works for me.
-From muttering under your breath to conversing with yourself in the mirror, research has shown that self-talk is actually a useful tool in a variety of situations.tts2First let’s define what self-talk is.
+From muttering under your breath to conversing with yourself in the mirror, research has shown that self-talk is actually a useful tool in a variety of situations.First let’s define what self-talk is.
 Self-talk is what happens when you make yourself the target of your own advice, ideas, and instructions.
 Experts view it as a subset of thinking, but in the simplest of explanations, you’re pretty much just having a conversation with yourself.
 This can be good or bad, so self-talk isn’t just a quick fix to all your problems, it also requires practice and awareness.

 What happens with self-talk is you stimulate your action, direct your action and evaluate your action.Antonis Hatzigeorgiadis, Associate Professor at the University of Thessaly in Trikala, Greece